binex-dsk/PyPassMan/README.md

 # PyPassMan
 The source code for the passman application.

-I may readd this to the AUR later.
+This can be installed from the AUR as `passman-git`.

 # Usage
 `python manager.py` in the passman directory.

+Or, if installed from the AUR, `passman` anywhere.

 python3 must be installed on your system, as well as `cryptography` (python3 -m pip install cryptography)